FertileFragrance/TimeKiller/README.md

 # TimeKiller (Chronos and Aion)
 a fast white-box snapshot isolation (SI) checker based on timestamps

-a [technical report](./technical-report-for-paper-454.pdf) is available to help you have a more comprehensive understanding

 ## Requirements

 * JDK 11 (or above)